jlmelville/sneer/README.md

 * Heavy-Tailed Symmetric SNE (HSSNE).
 * Neighbor Retrieval Visualizer (NeRV).
 * Jensen-Shannon Embedding (JSE).
-* MDS and Sammon Mapping for completeness' sake.
 * Numerical scores for qualitatively evaluating the embedding.

 I've implemented the above already, I'm just too ashamed of the terrible code it